notaryproject/notation/specs/commandline/sign.md

   -v,  --verbose                    verbose mode
 ```

+## Limitations

+To circumvent an issue in go-asn1-ber/asn1-ber where it allocates large amount of memory for decoding ber, notation does not support x509 subjects that contain "=#".
+For more information please look at [this issue](https://github.com/notaryproject/notation-go/issues/276).

 ## Use OCI image manifest to store signatures

 By default, Notation uses [OCI artifact manifest][oci-artifact-manifest] to store signatures in registries.
 For registries that don't support `OCI artifact` or [Referrers API][oci-referers-api] is not enabled, users SHOULD use flag `--signature-manifest image` to force Notation to store the signatures using [OCI image manifest][oci-image-spec].